xaintobas/recipe-page/README.md

 Thanks for checking out this front-end coding challenge.

-# Frontend Mentor - Testimonials grid section solution
+# Frontend Mentor - Recipe page challenge

 This is a solution to the Recipe page challenge on Frontend Mentor.
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.